dsalme/sapphiron/README.md

 * How to run the test suite:
     `docker-compose run web rspec`

+## Keeping your docker env clean

+* When you run any `docker-compose run web <command>` command, when running tests manually for example, it creates a new container, runs the command and exits, leaving a stale container in your docker containers list.
+In order to keep it clean, you can add a `--rm` flag, so that when the command runs, the container is automatically removed afterwards, like so: `docker-compose run --rm web <command>`

 * Services (job queues, cache servers, search engines, etc.)